First Time Flying: Tips & What to Expect

 - If things in your bag were damaged, file a claim for those, as well.
 It might not do anything, but sometimes, you might get compensated.

-- Again, have your boarding pass and luggage tag on hand
+- Keep your boarding pass and luggage tag

-- Go to the lost and found at the airport and fill out the forms.
-DO NOT LOSE THE FORM.
+- Go to lost and found and fill out the forms

 If your bag doesn’t show up (or is delayed more than 21 days in the EU), file a claim with the airline for compensation.
 Make a list of items that were in the bag and the expenses for replacing them.
 There are things that the airline will not cover, of course, but you should get reimbursed for at least most of them.
 And any receipts for things that you had in the bag are always helpful.